thinkC/new-devops-projects/03-AWS-IaC-cdk.md

 ## Step 2: Environment Setup

-In this project we are going to build two infrastructures in AWS using Python and JavaScript.
-First we setup teh environment using Python and next we do same with JavaScript.
+In this project we are going to build two infrastructures in AWS using Python.
+First we setup the environment using Python

 ## Python